What Can You Do With an Early Childhood Education Certificate? Exploring Your Options

 Do you feel drawn to children who face educational barriers in their development or ability?
 Working as a PCA or finding preschools that cater to children with special needs could put you right inside your dream job.

 Anything you would love to teach little ones—languages, nutrition, athletics, great emotional awareness—you can build into an awesome ECE career with just a little imagination.

 But it all starts with the ECE certificate.
-Get your journey started by heading over to the Rasmussen College Early Childhood Education Certificate page and learning more.
+Get your journey started by heading over to the Rasmussen University Early Childhood Education Certificate page and learning more.

 1Completion time is dependent on number of transfer credits accepted and the number of courses completed each term.